MushroomObserver/mushroom-observer/doc/glosssary.md

    </details>

 - Avoid terms that are scientific names of taxa.
-   Instead, add a Description to the taxon Name.
+  Instead, add a Description to the taxon Name or (preferably) edit an existing taxon descripion.

    <details>
    <summary>Examples</summary>